6 Hours. One Sign.

 Today, over 250,000 homes across Canada have Treat Accessibly on Halloween night — and this year, *your family* can too.

-It’s a meaningful, family-driven way to build empathy, support your community, and earn student volunteer hours for school — all from your own home.
+It is a meaningful, community-driven way to build empathy, support children with disabilities, and earn student volunteer hours for school in a safe and inclusive way.

-Register today and receive everything you need this September by email:
+Register today and receive everything you need by email mid October.

 -